 *The S I T worksheet was created by Facing History and Ourselves – a website that offers lessons, teaching resources, and worksheets for teachers to use in the classroom.

-Activity IV: Hands on Activity -Gun Control and March for Our Lives Action
+Activity IV: March for Our Lives and Gun Control Action

 Instructions: March for Our Lives was influenced by youth led movements of the past, yet carved out its own path.
 The organizer’s use of social media during the movement is just one example.
 This activity will allow students to design their own way of getting important messages to the masses.

 Suggested experiential learning activities for students (choose one of the following):

 - Create a mock social media post (ie. TikTok or Instagram) for a movement of your choice.
 The post should include photos/video with text.

 - Design an infographic/poster connecting other youth led movements to the March for Our Lives movement.

 - Create an inspirational speech for a protest that addresses the importance of March for Our Lives in the US.

 Students can use one or more of the topics from Activity 3 for inspiration: